-\end{definition} The $p$-adic regulator is well-defined by Lemma~\ref{lem:reg}.
-It has been conjectured by Schneider \cite{schneider:height1} that the $p$-adic height pairing is nondegenerate, however, in contrast to the classical case of N\'eron-Tate heights, this is not known in general.
+\end{definition} The $p$-adic regulator is well-defined by Lemma~\ref{cor:reg}.
+It has been conjectured by Schneider \cite{schneider:height1} that the $p$-adic height pairing is nondegenerate, but in contrast to the classical case of N\'eron-Tate heights this is not known in general.

-Among the aforementioned definitions of the $p$-adic height pairing, the Coleman-Gross construction of the $p$-adic height pairing is fairly explicit in nature, and for that reason, lends itself nicely to computation.
+Among the aforementioned definitions of the $p$-adic height pairing, the Coleman and Gross construction of the $p$-adic height pairing is fairly explicit in nature, and for that reason, lends itself nicely to computation.
 Thus we take it as our working definition of the $p$-adic height.
 We start by giving a brief overview of the work of Coleman and Gross.

 Suppose $X/K$ is a curve defined over a number field $K$, with good reduction at primes above $p$.
 To define the $p$-adic height pairing

 where $\Div^0(X)$ denotes the divisors on $X$ of degree zero, one needs the following data: \begin{itemize} \item A ``global log''- a continuous idele class character $\ell: \mathbb{A}_K^\ast/K^\ast \to \Q_p$\;. \item For each $v\mid{}p$ a choice of a subspace $W_v\subset\hdr^1((X\otimes K_v)/K_v)$ complementary to the space of holomorphic forms. \end{itemize} We require that the local characters $\ell_v$ induced by $\ell$, for $v\mid{}p$, are ramified in the sense that they do not vanish on the units in $K_v$.
 From $\ell$ one deduces the following data: \begin{itemize} \item For any place $v\ndiv p$ we have $\ell_v(\O_{K_v}^\ast)=0$ for continuity reasons, which implies that $\ell_v$ is completely determined by the number $\ell_v(\pi_v)$, where $\pi_v$ is any uniformizer in $K_v$. \item For any place $v\mid{}p$ we can decompose $\ell_v$ as a composition